 Your proposals should reflect your brand, not the software you use to create them.
 Some online proposal tools can feel restrictive, forcing you into a template that doesn't quite fit your style.
 While templates are great for speed, you need the flexibility to customize them.
 During your trial period, test the limits of the editor.
 Can you easily change colors, fonts, and layouts?
 Can you add custom fields or sections that are unique to your business?
 Finding the right balance between structure and freedom is essential for creating documents that are both professional and distinctly yours.

-Simplifying Complex Integrations
+Making Complex Integrations Work

 Proposal software becomes truly powerful when it connects with the other tools you use every day.
 Manually transferring data between your CRM, project management software, and proposal platform is a recipe for errors and wasted time.
 Before choosing a tool, map out your existing tech stack and identify your must-have integrations.
 Does the software connect seamlessly with your CRM, like Salesforce or HubSpot?
 A platform with robust, pre-built integrations will save you countless headaches.
 This creates a connected system where information flows automatically, keeping everyone on the same page and your data clean.